shuowenLLL/ICS-CHILD-Teleop/README.md

   tools.
 - [`PAPRAS-V0-Public`](https://github.com/shuowenLLL/PAPRAS-V0-Public):
   provides the `papras_hardware_interface/DynamixelHardware` ROS 2 Control
   plugin used by `teleop_leaders`.
-It opens the DYNAMIXEL serial bus, applies the servo configuration, reads position/velocity/current, writes position/current commands, and contains the corrected XL330 indirect-read address (`230`).
+It opens the DYNAMIXEL serial bus and contains the corrected XL330 indirect-read address (`230`).
 - [`DynamixelSDK`](https://github.com/ROBOTIS-GIT/DynamixelSDK): low-level
   ROBOTIS serial communication SDK used by the PAPRAS hardware plugin and